BloomBooks/PhotoStoryToBloomConverter/README.md

 ## Building

 This project is built in Visual Studio to run on Windows.

+There is a dependency on libpalaso which can be downloaded from build.palaso.org.
+Run build/getDependencies-windows.sh.

 Open the PhotoStoryToBloomTools.sln file and build the two projects.
 Two executable files will be created, CABExtracter and PhotoStoryToBloomConverter.
-They will be at CABExtracter/bin/Debug/CABExtracter.exe and PhotoStoryToBloomConverter/bin/Debug/PhotoStoryToBloomConverter.exe respectively.
+They will be at CABExtracter/output/Debug/CABExtracter.exe and PhotoStoryToBloomConverter/output/Debug/PhotoStoryToBloomConverter.exe respectively.

 ## Conversion